meganemichel/nf-tower-docs/content/docs/compute-envs/grid-engine.md

 ---
-title: IBM LSF
+title: Grid engine
 weight: 1
 layout: single
-publishdate: 2020-10-20 04:00:00 +0000
+publishdate: 2021-01-18 04:00:00 +0000
 authors:
   - "Evan Floden"
   - "Alain Coletta"
   - "Seqera Labs"

-headline: 'IBM LSF Compute Environment'
+headline: 'Grid engine Compute Environment'
-description: 'Step-by-step instructions to set up IBM LSF for Nextflow Tower.'
+description: 'Step-by-step instructions to set up Grid engine for Nextflow Tower.'
 menu:
   docs:
     parent: Compute Environments
-    weight: 4
+    weight: 6

 ---
 ## Overview

-[IBM Spectrum LSF](https://www.ibm.com/products/hpc-workload-management/details) is an IBM workload management solution that for HPC.
-LSF aims to enhance user and administrator experience, reliability and performance at scale.

-{{% warning "Support for remote batch schedulers is an incubating feature" %}}
-This feature enables Tower to connect to remote cloud or on-premise clusters and launch pipelines.
-{{% /warning %}}
+[Grid engine](https://www.univa.com/products/univa-grid-engine.php) is a workload management tool maintained by Univa.

 ## Requirements

-To launch pipelines into a LSF managed cluster from Tower, the following requirements must to be fulfilled:
+To launch pipelines into a **Grid engine** managed cluster from Tower, the following requirements must be fulfilled:

 * The cluster should be reachable via an SSH connection using an SSH key.
 * The cluster should allow outbound connections to the Tower web service.
 * The cluster queue used to run the Nextflow head job must be able submit cluster jobs.
-* The Nextflow runtime version 20.08.1-edge (or later) should be installed on the cluster.
+* The Nextflow runtime version 21.01.0-edge (or later) should be installed on the cluster.

 ## Compute environment

-To create a new compute environment for LSF:
+To create a new compute environment for Grid Engine:

 **1.** In the navigation bar on the upper right, choose your account name then choose "Compute environments".
 Click on the *New Environment* button.